Skip to main content Skip to accessibility

 Key provisions of the Draft Law include:

-• Mandatory reporting: All archaeological objects discovered – whether by chance or through activities such as metal detecting – must be reported to the Finds Liaison Officer at Jersey Heritage within 14 days.
+You must report all archaeological objects you find, whether by chance or through activities like metal detecting, to the Finds Liaison Officer at Jersey Heritage within 14 days.

-• Inquest process: The Viscount will conduct inquests for the most significant finds to determine whether they qualify as Treasure Trove or Jersey National Antiquities.
+The Viscount will carry out inquests for the most significant finds to decide whether they qualify as Treasure Trove or Jersey National Antiquities.

-• Preservation: The Minister will ensure that both Treasure Trove and Jersey National Antiquities are preserved and made accessible to the public by depositing them with Jersey Heritage.
+The Minister will make sure Treasure Trove and Jersey National Antiquities are preserved and accessible to the public by depositing them with Jersey Heritage.

-• Expert advice: The Minister must consult qualified experts in archaeology, history, and numismatics to determine appropriate rewards.
+The Minister must consult qualified experts in archaeology, history and numismatics when deciding rewards.

 How to submit comments to the consultation